JavaGtk/JavaGtk/README.md

 JavaGtk
 =======

 Java bindings for GTK+ for Windows.
-JavaGTK is free software, licensed under the ISC license.
+JavaGtk is free software, licensed under the ISC license.